Top 10 Archery Errors and How to Avoid Them

 Failing to practice

-Just like any other sport, you can’t become an Olympic archer overnight.
-Improving your skill takes regular practice and dedication.
+Like any other sport, you can’t become an Olympic archer overnight.
+Improving your skills takes regular practice and dedication.
 The goal of practicing is to create an entire shot sequence that comes naturally to you.

-Muscle memory will start to kick in for the real test come competition time.
+Muscle memory will kick in for the actual test come competition time.
 Getting better at archery isn’t something you can do in a few training sessions.
-Give yourself time to get adjusted and perfect some skills before competing.
+Give yourself time to adjust and perfect some skills before competing.

-It should be noted, however, that there is such thing as too much practice with archery.
-When your form starts to slip and your start feeling shakier with each shot, it’s likely time to wrap things up.
-Shooting too much can reinforce bad habits that occur when we practice while physically exhausted.
+It should be noted, however, that there is such a thing as too much practice with archery.
+When your form starts to slip, and you start feeling shakier with each shot, it’s likely time to stop.
+Shooting too much can reinforce bad habits when we practice while physically exhausted.

 -